 For families with young children, ages 2-10, you’ll want to make time for a visit to the Children’s Museum of Memphis.

 It’s a really engaging children’s museum with so much to see, do, and explore.
+There are tons of interactive exhibits that make this the perfect place to head when it’s hot, humid, or too cold outside.

 My older boys loved scaling the rock climbing wall, and trying to make their way across the wall from right to left.